Back spasm relief

 Treatments to achieve back spasm relief

 The best immediate treatment for a back spasm is a combination of rest, ice and compression.
 If the spasms are chronic, you and your doctor can work together to develop a plan of conservative treatments.
-Some of the most commonly used treatments include: anti-inflammatory medication, muscle relaxants and hot-and-cold compresses.
+Some of the most commonly used treatments include anti-inflammatory medication, muscle relaxants and hot/cold compresses.

-If months of conservative therapy don’t bring lasting relief, and the underlying cause of the back spasm is related to a degenerative spine condition, your doctor may discuss the possibility of surgery.
+If months of conservative therapy don’t bring lasting relief, and the underlying cause of your spasms is related to a degenerative spine condition such as a herniated disc or spinal arthritis, your doctor may discuss the possibility of surgery.

-Laser Spine Institute offers an effective alternative to traditional open back surgery.
-Our minimally invasive decompression surgery can help relieve back pain by removing a small portion of the damaged spine from the pinched nerve.
-For severe spine conditions where fusion surgery is the recommended course of action, we perform minimally invasive stabilization procedures that are a more precise option compared to open fusions.
-Instead of removing the damaged disc in the spine and fusing together the two surrounding vertebrae with a metal cage and rods, our procedure simply replaces the damaged disc with an artificial one to stabilize the spine.
+Laser Spine Institute offers an effective alternative to traditional open back surgery.^ Our minimally invasive decompression surgery can help relieve back pain by removing a small portion of the damaged spine from the pinched nerve.
+For severe spine conditions where fusion surgery is the recommended course of action, we perform minimally invasive stabilization procedures that are more muscle-sparing compared to traditional open fusions.^ Contact us today to learn more.